aplopez/sssd-logs-ai/README.md

 Configuration errors logged at start-up must be detected.
 Runtime errors must also be detected.This is a transcript of a chat session.

+  * **SLM and Fine-tuning**
+We are right now using Gemini and RAG.
+We think using fine-tuning on a Small Language Model will throw better results.

 ## Example Chat Transcripts

 ### Example 1